hg8116/Minor-Project/README.md

 ## Covid - 19

-Predicts if the infection is covid or pneumonia or none.
-Dataset - https://www.kaggle.com/datasets/pranavraikokte/covid19-image-dataset/code
+Predicts if the infection is covid or pneumonia or none.\n Dataset - https://www.kaggle.com/datasets/pranavraikokte/covid19-image-dataset/code

 ## ASL Alphabet